Donders-Institute/rdm-wiki/docs/2_Background/3_Storage.rst

 Microsoft Teams
 ======
+.. dropdown:: About
     :bdg-primary:`Microsoft Teams` is a new storage solution adopted by :bdg-danger:`Radboud University`.
     :bdg-primary:`Microsoft Teams` is a collaboration platform which also has a :bdg-primary:`storage` feature that functions as cloud storage.
     Unlike the other :bdg-primary:`storage locations`, it is not endorsed or supported by the :bdg-danger:`DCCN`.

 .. dropdown:: Advantages

     * Offers much more storage than is available with :bdg-primary:`High Performance Storage`
     * You can read and write files on :bdg-primary:`teams` from :bdg-primary:`local storage`
-    * External collaborators can read and write files
+    * :bdg-info:`External collaborators can read and write files`

 .. dropdown:: Disadvantages